matthewdrees/easy_serialize/README.md

 Possible future archivers:
 * Binary (using variable-length numbers similar to protocol buffers).
-* Optimized json reader that requires keys to be in the order defined by their classes.
+* Customized json archiver tailored to this scheme (rather than rapidjson).
+It could have better performance and error reporting.
 * Equality operator (For floating point numbers, NaN == NaN is true).

 Use the rapidjson implementation as a guide.